Vegetable-SYC/fnk0082-docs/docs/source/fnk0082/codes/C/1_LED.rst

 The bands of color on a resistor is a shorthand code used to identify its resistance value.
 For more details of resistor color codes, please refer to the appendix of this tutorial.

 With a fixed voltage, there will be less current output with greater resistance added to the circuit.
-The relationship between Current, Voltage and Resistance can be expressed by this formula: I=V/R known as Ohm’s Law where I = Current, V = Voltage and R = Resistance.
+The relationship between Current, Voltage and Resistance can be expressed by this formula: I=V/R known as Ohm's Law where I = Current, V = Voltage and R = Resistance.
 Knowing the values of any two of these allows you to solve the value of the third.

 In the following diagram, the current through R1 is: I=U/R=5V/10kΩ=0.0005A=0.5mA.